7th Battalion, The Rifles: Royal Rifle Volunteers - Operational deployments to the Balkans, Afghanistan, and Iraq

+By 2005 all UK operations in Afghanistan were consolidated under the single name Operation HERRICK.
 On 26 January 2006, Secretary of State for Defence John Reid announced members of the regiment would deploy alongside HQ Allied Rapid Reaction Corps to provide force protection at, what would later become, Camp Bastion.
-30 Soldiers of the regiment then formed Salamanca Platoon, which deployed with Task Force Helmand from April to September 2006.
+Thirty Soldiers of the regiment then formed Salamanca Platoon, which deployed with Task Force Helmand from April to September 2006.